icsob2022/icsob2022.github.io/PhDRetreatSubmissions/index.md

 <li>Present their work as a poster at the ICSOB 2022 poster session.</li>
 <li>Build your research network and have fun! </li>
 </ul><br>
-The PhD Retreat will take place at a beautiful location on the <a href="https://www.ritten.com/en/highplateau/highlight.html">Italian Alps - Renon mountain</a>, which is at the very heart of South Tyrol, above the region’s capital city Bolzano.
-The retreat will be hosted by <a href="https://www.hdf.it/de/">“Haus der Familie”</a>, a retreat center that is built for hosting courses and community events.
+The PhD Retreat will take place at a beautiful location on the <a href="https://www.ritten.com/en/highplateau/highlight.html" target="_blank">Italian Alps - Renon mountain</a>, which is at the very heart of South Tyrol, above the region’s capital city Bolzano.
+The retreat will be hosted by <a href="https://www.hdf.it/de/" target="_blank">“Haus der Familie”</a>, a retreat center that is built for hosting courses and community events.
 It is right on the path of the famous “Freud Promenade”, the forest trail named after the famous psychologist Dr. Sigmund Freud, who spent his holidays in summer 1911 in a nearby hotel.
 Therefore, in addition to the technical sessions, the PhD retreat participants will have the opportunity to explore the beautiful mountains, walk on the Freud Promenade, and explore the tranquility they have to offer.
 <hr>
 <p>
 <b style="font-size: 18px">Targeted participants</b></p>